idle-meerkat/sdevwiki-fork/Link-Aggregation-(LAG).md

 `$ ip link add name bond1 type bond`
 * To remove a LAG bond device:
 `$ ip link del dev bond1`
-* To set operational mode
+* To set operational mode:
 In general, the bond device can support different operational modes.
 The operational mode can be set using following command:
 `$ ip link set dev bond1 type bond`
 **NOTE**: LACP (802.3ad) is the only supported mode.
-* To add a member to a LAG
+* To add a member to a LAG:
 `$ ip link set dev sw1p1 master bond1`
 * To remove a member from a LAG:
 `$ ip link set dev sw1p1 nomaster`